arvimal/Python-Back-to-basics/README.md

     pass
 ```

-* New methods can be assigned in this namespace without overriding any existing ones.
+* New methods can be assigned in the new namespace without overriding any existing ones.

 ```python
 In [64]: from types import SimpleNamespace